jpbelo/setup-enviro/npm-grunt.md

 Just compile the main.styl and have the other styl files required inside the styl file in the order you want.
-The watch tracks all of them but but allways compiles from the main.styl.
+The watch tracks all of them but allways compiles from the main.styl file.

 ```
 module.exports = function (grunt) {